-World Vision International coordinates over 39,000+ staff members in nearly 100 countries.
+World Vision International coordinates more than 37,000 staff members in nearly 100 countries.
 Our Staff shepherd funds from more than 10 million generous supporters into programmes that serve over 100 million vulnerable children and their families.

 World Vision consists of numerous national offices around the world that work together towards one vision: life in all its fullness for every child.
 We refer to all World Vision offices together as “the World Vision Partnership” (though it is not a partnership in a legal sense).